 - cracked lips

 - bad breath

-Mouth care is important because it can prevent dryness and future infections.
-It is especially important to look after your mouth if you were hospitalised with COVID-19 and had to use a breathing mask.
+Mouth care is important because it can prevent dryness and infections.
+It is especially important if you were in hospital and had to use a breathing mask.
 This is because breathing masks can dry out your mouth.

 To care for your mouth:

 - brush your teeth after every meal using a pea-sized amount of toothpaste

 - drink plenty of fluids - take regular small sips

 - use lip balm if your lips are dry

 If you wear dentures, remove them and clean the dentures and your mouth twice a day.
 Always take your dentures out at night.

 Talking can be more difficult if you are short of breath.
 Your voice might sound weak, quiet, rough or hoarse.
 Your speech may not be as clear as it used to be.